hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 * A pictures folder (if any screenshot is required in lab instructions)
 * A README.md (0-ReadMeFirst.ipynb in md format)
 * wod.yml ( for database injection)

+When all tests validated the workshop, it can follow the move to prod cycle.